markusewalker/Rancher-Goodies/provisioning/terraform/hosted/eks/README.md

-# Provision RKE2 Node Driver Cluster - Terraform
+# Provision EKS Hosted Cluster - Terraform

 ### Description
-Provisioning a RKE2 node driver cluster using Terraform.
-Currently, AWS is the provider used in order to do this.
+Provisioning a EKS hosted cluster using Terraform.

 ### Getting Started
 Assuming that `terraform` is already installed on the client machine, follow the following steps: